in , ,

 Genius Gift Shop

-Genius is a pretty little treasure trove.
-Offering a large selection of bling, gifts for every occasion, stylish accessories, homely decor, and a fashion boutique.
-Totally fetch!
+Genius just happens to be such a little gem.
+Full of bling, gifts galore for every occasion, chic accessories, homely décor, and a fashion boutique—totally fetch!

 Hughes-Ellis Pet Shop